 This has actually inspired me to write a whole post about Winter Park.
 Follow the blog and stay tuned for that!

-6. Orlando Eye
+6. Ride the Orlando Eye

-Orlando has recently opened this London-esque attraction called the “Orlando Eye” or by the lesser known name of “Icon Orlando.”
-The Orlando Eye is Orlando’s version of the London Eye, a giant ferris wheel that overlooks the whole city.
-If you are looking for a romantic place to cuddle up or a place where your children are locked into their seats and you are a whole ferris wheel section away from them, the Orlando Eye is your ideal destination.
+Orlando has recently opened this London-esque attraction called the “Orlando Eye” or by the lesser-known name of “Icon Orlando.”
+The Orlando Eye is Orlando’s version of the London Eye, a giant Ferris wheel that overlooks the whole city.
+If you are looking for a romantic place to cuddle up or a place where your children are locked into their seats and you are a whole Ferris wheel section away from them, the Orlando Eye is your ideal destination.
 Be warned, however, it is not for those who are afraid of heights.

 7. Go to a Dinner Show